Title III

 Strengthening Institutions Program (SIP)

 In October 2019, the U.S. Department of Education awarded Seattle Central College a Title III Strengthening Institutions Program (SIP) grant of more than $2.2 million over a five-year period.
-The purpose of this grant is to help eligible colleges become self-sufficient and expand their capacity to serve low-income students by providing funds to improve and strengthen their academic quality, institutional management, and fiscal stability.
+The purpose of this grant was to help eligible colleges become self-sufficient and expand their capacity to serve low-income students by providing funds to improve and strengthen their academic quality, institutional management, and fiscal stability.
+Seattle Central College was provided a no-cost extension and the grant concluded in January 2026.

-Activity 1: Launch a First Year Experience Program
+Activity 1: Launched a First Year Experience Program

-- Develop and implement an equity-based Directed Self-Placement tool that can be expanded to other instructional departments
+- Developed and implemented an equity-based Directed Self-Placement tool that was expanded to other instructional departments

-- Develop and teach a mandatory, credit-bearing First Year College Skills course that includes career and academic planning, and college skills.
+- Developed and taught a mandatory, credit-bearing First Year College Skills course that included career and academic planning, and college skills.

-Activity 2: Implement Activities to Support the First Year Experience
+Activity 2: Implemented Activities to Support the First Year Experience

-- Career Exploration-First Year Experience Center that helps Exploratory students choose an area of study and begin planning their coursework
+- Career Exploration-First Year Experience Center that helped students choose an area of study and begin planning their coursework

-- Restructure and redesign New Student Orientation to focus more on pathways and careers to make it more responsive to student needs.
+- Restructured and redesigned New Student Orientation to focus more on pathways and careers to make it more responsive to student needs

-Activity 3: Launch a Coordinated, College-Wide Professional Development Program
+Activity 3: Launched a Coordinated, College-Wide Professional Development Program

-- Ensure that faculty and staff have the tools and skills needed to support students.
+- Ensured that faculty and staff have the tools and skills needed to support students.

-Seattle Central’s Title III grant has two primary goals:
+Seattle Central’s Title III grant had two primary goals:

-- Increase rates of retention and completion and decrease the length of time to completion, with a focus on reducing differences in outcomes between white students and historically underserved students of color
+- Increase rates of retention and completion and decrease the length of time to completion

 - Improve in-class and non-instructional support for students through a coordinated, college-wide professional development program.